 Student Growth Percentiles (SGPs) shall be used as the student growth component of the Teacher Effectiveness Measure (TEM) for teachers of tested subjects.
-SGPs describe a student's growth relative to his/her academically similar peers - other students with similar prior achievement (i.e., those with similar history of scores).
+SGPs describe a student's growth relative to his/her academically similar peers - other students with a similar prior achievement (i.e., those with similar history of scores).
 A growth percentile can range from 1 to 99.
 Lower percentiles indicate lower academic growth and higher percentiles indicate higher academic growth.
 From the 1st to the 99th percentile, growth is possible for all students regardless of previous achievement scores.
-Annual calculations of student growth for tested courses are based on state assessment data (grades 4-12 Georgia Milestones).
+Annual calculations of student growth for tested courses are based on state assessment data (grades 4-8 CRCT and high school EOCT).